-Big Data is a big topic in software development today.
+Big Data is a big topic in software development today, and quality assurance consulting is no exception to it.
 When it comes to practice, software testers may not yet fully understand what Big Data exactly is.
 What testers do know is that you need a plan for testing it.

 The problem here is the lack of a clear understanding about what to test and how deep inside a tester should go.
 There are some key questions that must be answered before going down this path.
 Since most Big Data lacks a traditional structure, what does Big Data quality look like?
 And what are the most appropriate software testing tools?

 As a software tester, it is imperative to first have a clear definition of Big Data.
 Many of us improperly believe that Big Data is just a large amount of information.
 This is a completely wrong approach.
 For example, a 2 petabyte Oracle database alone doesn’t constitute a Big Data situation – just a high load one.
 To be very precise, Big Data is a series of approaches, tools and methods for processing high volumes of structured and (most importantly) of unstructured data.
 The key difference between Big Data and “ordinary” high load systems is the ability to create flexible queries.

 The Big Data trend first appeared five years ago in U.S., when researchers from Google announced their global achievement in the scientific journal, Nature.
 Without any significant results of medical tests, they were able to track the spread of flu in the U.S. by analyzing numbers of Google search queries to track influenza-like illness in a population.

 Today, Big Data can be described by three “Vs”: Volume, Variety and Velocity.
 In other words, you have to process an enormous amount of data of various formats at high speed.
 The processing of Big Data, and, therefore its software testing process, can be split into three basic components.